MicrosoftDocs/dynamics-365-supply-chain-insights/articles/supply-chain-map.md

 ## Supply chain map prerequisites

 The supply chain map requires site location information to add locations to the map.
-Initially, Supply Chain Insights will use the data provided when a participant is onboarded to populate your location and your vendors' locations.
+Initially, Supply Chain Insights will use the data provided when a participant is onboarded to populate participant and vendor locations.
 The map view is updated to include additional sites when other production plant and warehouse data is uploaded or when you receive data from connected suppliers or customers within Supply Chain Insights.
 The map view update feature uses uploaded bills of materials to connect sites and visualize the geographic flow of products and relationships between sites.

 ## Reading the map